vhvplatform/go-framework/docs/TOOLS.md

 # Tools Reference

-Complete documentation for all tools and scripts in the go-devtools repository.
+Complete documentation for all tools and scripts in the go-framework repository.

 ## Table of Contents